Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Some muscles are deep inside your arm, while others are closer to your skin.
 You can see these muscles when you flex.

-Tendons are soft tissues that connect these muscles to the bones in your arm and shoulder.
-They let you do things like straighten your elbow, lift your arms, and do all sorts of movements.
+Tendons are soft tissues that connect these muscles to your arm and shoulder bones.
+They let you straighten your elbow, lift your arms, and do all sorts of movements.

 Anterior Compartment Muscles